annaleeswitek/succulent-supply/README.md

 2. Click a succulent to view it's description and reviews
 3. Visit your cart and change the quantity of items
 4. Close your browser, re-open, and see that your cart persists
-5. Checkout, and visit a thank you page.
+5. Checkout, and visit a thank you view.
 Your order has been added to the db!
 6. Review a succulent and see your review posted to the succulents description page.

 Note: the "Succulent Supply" logo on the top left in the nav bar will bring you back to the catalog.